GatorShan/Tragopogon-Methylation-Project/SNP_calling/README.md

 Script `VariantFiltration_V1.sh` was used.
   - In terms of the warning message: `The WARN statements simply let you know that the annotation is missing at the site.
 There is no need to to worry about them, as sometimes an annotation cannot be calculated for a site.
 As for passing sites without the requested annotation, we do not fail sites unless the annotation values fail the filters.` -- [source](https://sites.google.com/a/broadinstitute.org/legacy-gatk-forum-discussions/2013-06-06-2013-02-12/2334-Undefined-variable-VariantFiltration)

-Statistics of the raw and filtered vcf files.
+Statistics of the filtered vcf file.

-Raw file
+Statistics of all records
   - ```bash
     bcftools stats Tpr_combined.vcf.gz > Tpr_combined.vcf.gz.stats
     ```